-If you were retired, a homemaker, or were unemployed by January 1, 2004, put your county of residence 2-digit code number in both the Indiana County Where You Lived and Indiana County Where You Worked boxes.
-Do not write the word "Retired," "Homemaker," or "Unemployed" over the boxes.
+If you were retired, a homemaker, or were unemployed on January 1, 2005, put your county of residence two-digit code number in both the Indiana County Where You Lived and Indiana County Where You Worked boxes.
+Do not write the word "Retired,"

+"Homemaker," or "Unemployed" over the boxes.
 Special Note to Married Taxpayers Filing a Joint Return:

-- If you lived in different counties (or out-of-state) on January 1, 2004 both of you need to figure your county tax separately on Section 1. - If both of you lived in a county (or out-of-state) on January 1, 2004 that had no tax, but worked in a county that did have a tax, you must figure your tax separately on Section 2. - If only one of you is subject to county tax, then you may use all of the exemptions from Form IT-40PNR, line 10, except for your spouse's, to figure your tax.
+- If you lived in different counties (or out-of-state) on January 1, 2005, both of you need to figure your county tax separately on Section 1. - If both of you lived in a county (or out-of-state) on January 1, 2005, that had no tax, but worked in a county that did have a tax, you must figure your tax separately on Section 2. - If only one of you is subject to county tax, then you may use all of the exemptions from Form IT-40PNR, line 10, except for your spouse's personal exemption, to figure your tax.